SageGram/jekyll-now/_posts/2014-3-3-Hello-World.md

 ### “Test Gmail

 In order for the test to be succesful, you must have a new email in your inbox.
-Ff you don’t you can always send yourself an email.
+If you don’t you can always send yourself an email.
 Example: Joe85@gmail.com to Joe85@gmail.com

 ## Action Setup